 - Freeze the pies for up to one month or keep them covered in the refrigerator for 2-3 days.

-Some may use these terms interchangeably and while they look alike, the ingredients are different.
-Chess pies always contain cornmeal in the filling, while buttermilk pies do not.
+Although both are a sweet custard pie, some may use these terms interchangeably although the ingredients are different.
+The distinct differences are a Chess pies always contain cornmeal in the filling, while buttermilk pies do not.
 Buttermilk pies often use lemon zest as well.

 The main difference is the white vinegar and cornmeal that is used in chess pies.
 The taste and looks are very similar.